swiftlang/swift-evolution/proposals/nnnn-closure-isolation.md

 }
 ```

-Providing a formal replacement of the experimental parameter attribute `@_inheritActorContext` is needed to resolve another area of ambiguity with closure isolation.
+Provide a formal replacement of the experimental parameter attribute `@_inheritActorContext` to resolve its ambiguity with closure isolation.
 Its replacement `@inheritsIsolation` changes the behavior so that it unconditionally and implicitly captures the isolation context (as opposed to currently in actor-isolated contexts it being conditional on whether you capture an isolated parameter or isolated capture or actor-isolated function, but guaranteed if the context is isolated to a global actor or `nonisolated`).

 ```swift
 class Old {